adychn/fast-style-transfer/README.md

 If you trained with Instance Normalzation, please name your checkpoint directory with "_IN" in the checkpoint folder name, it uses this property to add a --IN flag for doing Instance Normalization.

 ## Image Results
+The below images are trained with 2 epochs and a batch size of 4.
+The no TV denoising one may improve image clarity with higher epochs, I suspect the training isn't enough to generate an equally good image as the denoising one.

 Style Image
 <img src = 'style/wave.jpg' width='350px'>